| |

 DIY Budget Garden Markers

 The next project I worked on for our DIY garden ideas on a budget, were these easy garden markers.
-They’d be great for veggies, herbs, or flowers.
-We used them in our cut flower garden section.
-The seeds are all in and now we’re just waiting for them to pop up.
-Here’s how we made the DIY garden markers.
+They'd be great for veggies, herbs, or flower beds or use them in plant pots.
+We used them in our cut flower garden bed section.
+The seeds are all in and now we're just waiting for them to pop up.
+Here's how we made the DIY garden markers.

 Materials: